rafig0/IV-bag-monitoring-and-alert-system/README.md

 1. The IV bag is placed on the **load cell** platform.
 2. The **HX711 module** amplifies the analog signal and sends it to the ESP32.
 3. The ESP32 calculates the current weight of the IV bag.
+4. The LCD display shows the remaining fluid in the IV bag in both milliliters and percentage.
-4. If the weight drops below a preset threshold (e.g., 100g), the ESP32 triggers:
+5. If the weight drops below a preset threshold (e.g., 100g), the ESP32 triggers:
    - 🔔 An alert via **buzzer**
    - Optionally: A **cloud-based alert** using Wi-Fi or MQTT (if extended)